 Evan, who uses any/all pronouns, approaches filmmaking as a personal language to disrupt socially constructed boxes and borders.
 Their antifascist parables explore themes related to queer gender identity, neurodivergence, and imaginative creative expression as resistance to oppressive norms.

-Their second film, A Spot for Frog, was met with similar acclaim, including a "Director's Choice Award" at Thomas Edison Film Festival’s 42nd edition and a screening at Outfest L.A.—the largest LGBTQ+ film festival in the world.
+Bode’s next two student films, A Spot for Frog and Out of Frame, were met with similar acclaim, including a "Director's Choice Award" at Thomas Edison Film Festival’s 42nd edition and a screening at Outfest L.A.—the largest LGBTQ+ film festival in the world.

 Evan graduated from Syracuse University with an MFA in Film in 2023, earning a Chancellor's Citation for Excellence in Graduate Research.
 In 2020, he graduated with honors from Colorado State University with a B.A. in Communication Studies and minors in Sociology, English, and Film Studies.